Last Updated on December 19, 2024 by Amrita Das

 Step 4: The Bank Makes A Decision

 Based on the information gathered and evaluated, the bank makes a decision on whether to reject the customer’s claim or file a chargeback on their behalf.
-This decision is made in accordance with the guidelines set by the card networks, ensuring a fair and impartial judgment.

 If the claim is found to be legitimate, the bank takes necessary action to refund the customer while also taking measures to prevent similar fraudulent activities in the future.